12 Super Fun Vegetarian Snacks

 Vegetarian Snacks – Hummus and Carrots

-Hummus is made from ground chickpeas, making it a healthy choice for vegans and vegetarians alike.
-Combined with carrots, hummus is the perfect snack for anyone who needs something sweet to eat.
+Hummus is made from ground chickpeas, making it a healthy choice for vegans and vegetarians.
+Combined with carrots, hummus is the perfect snack for anyone who needs something sweet.

-It’s also a great source of protein, which makes it filling enough to be enjoyed as a meal on its own.
+It’s also a great protein source, making it filling enough to be enjoyed as a meal on its own.

 3. Veggie Burgers

-Snacking on veggie burgers is another excellent way to get some protein into your diet.
+Snacking on veggie burgers is another excellent way to get protein into your diet.

 These are commonly found in the freezer section of most grocery stores, so they’re easy to heat up whenever you crave meatless food.

-They contain zero cholesterol and saturated fat, so they’re even healthier than regular hamburgers!
+They contain zero cholesterol and saturated fat and are even healthier than regular hamburgers!

 4. Almond Butter and Banana Sandwich